lucafornasari/lucafornasari.github.io/_posts/2023-04-20-linear-regression.md

 ## Regularization

 When we design and train a ML model is important to avoid **overfitting** and **underfitting**.
 In particular, the first one usually depends on the high values of the parameters.
-Resularization techniques help to avoid the problem by using a loss that is also function of the parameters' modules.
+Regularization techniques help to avoid the problem by using a loss that is also function of the parameters' values.

 $$
 L(w)=L_D(w)+\lambda L_w(w)